Overview

 HOW OUR FIRM SELECTS A CUSTODIAN

-Our Firm seeks to recommend a Custodian who will hold Client assets and execute the transactions on terms that
+Our Firm seeks to recommend a Custodian who will hold Client assets and execute the transactions on terms that are,

-also discussed in subsequent sections):
+subsequent sections):

 • Combination of transaction execution and asset custody services (without a separate fee for custody).